U.S. sees fate of up to 40,000 civilians at stake in Syria offensive

 Perhaps crucial for ally Turkey, the operation comprises mostly Syrian Arabs instead of forces drawn from Kurdish YPG militias, which Ankara views as terrorists.

-Turkey's President Tayyip Erdogan signaled his apparent tacit support for the latest advance on Thursday, saying he had been informed that most of the fighters involved would be Arabs rather than Kurds.
+Turkey's President Tayyip Erdogan signalled his apparent tacit support for the latest advance on Thursday, saying he had been informed that most of the fighters involved would be Arabs rather than Kurds.

 Ryder estimated the some 3,000 Syrian Arabs participating in the campaign represented 85 percent of the total force, many of them drawn from local populations in the Manbij area.
 U.S. officials have previously described the other fighters as YPG militia.